 The reassignment of Mr. Siekienwicz is particularly troubling in light of deep cuts proposed for the US Forest Service’s budget.
 The Trump Administration’s proposed budget for 2018 cuts $1 billion from the Forest Service’s budget and proposes to eliminate 1,800 positions.
 Managing public access will be even more difficult if the agency is understaffed and underfunded.

-See the letter here:
+See the letters here:

-MWF Tidwell letter Crazy Mountains
+MWF Tidwell letter Crazy Mountains public access

 MWF Congressional Delegation letter on Crazy Mountains public access